How to Get AS9100 Certification

 Gaps in risk management

-Supplier control weaknesses
+Supplier control deficiencies

 Step 4: Develop and Implement the Aerospace QMS

-Core system elements include:
+Core elements include:

 Risk management framework